mkorthof/pam-ssh-agent-auth/README.md

 Or use `man pam_ssh_agent_auth` for more options.

-## To create/install the Debian package youself:
+## Create/install the Debian package yourself:

 1. Get the source
 <pre>